UnexceptedSpectic/ScanLag/README.md

 # ScanLag
-analyze images of bacterial growth to generate and compare doubling time
+analyze images of bacterial growth to generate and compare doubling time across different strains